JAWorsfold/CV/README.md

 #### 09/2020 - present

 ##### Front-end Development
-- react -> header, excel download, business product
-- release notes -> HTML, CSS, Angular
-- Access needs
-- working with designers and users
-- updating unit tests/ snapshots
-- peer reviews
+- Developing and maintaining internal web applications in `AngularJS` and `ReactJS` with a focus on `TDD` and `BDD`.
+Currently in the process of migrating code from AngularJS to ReactJs.
+- Working closely with designers and user researchers to implement wireframes, meet user needs, and ensure the best possible User Experience and User Interface.
+- Writing clear and concise release notes for updates to the product and collaborating with the DevOps team to ensure the release notes are timed correctly alongside our pipeline and deployment time frame.

 ##### Back-end Development
-- Bug fixes API mongodb
-- bespoke script to simplify process of updating kubernetes secrets for all environments (written in Python)
+- Implementing and maintaining a REST API in `Node.js` with back-end connections to NoSQL databases including `MongoDB`.
+- Working with multiple applications and application logic in `Docker` containers and managing them with `Kubernetes`, as well as experience using `Drone` for Continuous Integration.
-- Adding infrastructure for new data sources to be included in the product (API, data stories, mock data)
+- Adding the infrastructure for new data sources to be loaded to the product, including work on the API, data stories, and creating mock data for testing.
-- peer reviews merge requests gitlab and github
+- Creating bespoke scripts to improve the efficiency and robustness of the product, for example, a `Python` script to update specified `Kubernetes` secrets when new data sources are added.

 ##### Data Science and Analysis
-- working and advising closely with data scientists -> writing bespoke utilis package -> neo4j
-- Writing bespoke scripts to capture usage statistics in mongodb, json, csv, anaylsis, quarters
--
+- Advising and collaborating with Data Scientists on their code, for example, working on a `Python` package to contain any commonly used code across repositories.
+For example, a `Neo4j` wrapper class to make connecting and reading data more abstract and user friendly.
+- Working closely with the Product Manager to capture useful usage statistics on the product.
+For example, by re-writing MongoDB queries and utilising JavaScript to do complex queries to gain further insight and present data more effectively.

 ___
 ### IT Developer | Mott MacDonald | Croydon